 I can’t explain why I always felt this way.
 It’s just how I was made…

-This may sound a bit selfish but I wanted to do this in my own terms.
+This may sound a bit selfish but I wanted to do it my way!

 So why did I wait ten years to do this trip if it was so important to me?!

-If something is that important to you, then just go do it!
+If something is that important to you, just go do it!

 So what made me finally execute the plan?

 Oh!
 I almost forgot… why cataintheworld???
-The first time I ever went abroad on my own was when I moved to Paris at the age of 21, right after college.
+The first time I traveled solo was when I moved to Paris at the age of 21, right after college.
 It was also the first time that I was creating my very own email account.
 My name is Catalina and my friends have always called me “Cata” for short.
-So I came up with the nickname
+So I came up with catainparis!

-“catainparis” which made part of my email address.
-I decided that with this trip I would be graduating from “catainparis” to “cataintheworld”.
+I decided that with this trip around the world, I would be graduating from catainparis to cataintheworld.